EnergyArchmage/EplusFanDev/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Case Operating Temperature

-The average temperature of the air and products within the refrigerated case in ˚C. The refrigerated case manufacturer typically provides this information in the product literature.
-Typical operating temperatures for medium temperature cases are 1.6˚C to 7.2˚C (35˚F to 45˚F).
-Typical operating temperatures for low temperatures cases are -28.9˚C to -17.8˚C        (-20˚F to 0˚F).
-The entered value for this field must be less than 20˚C and lower than the Rated Ambient Temperature.
-The default value is 1.1˚C if the field is blank.
+The average temperature of the air and products within the refrigerated case in &deg;C. The refrigerated case manufacturer typically provides this information in the product literature.
+Typical operating temperatures for medium temperature cases are 1.6&deg;C to 7.2&deg;C (35&deg;F to 45&deg;F).
+Typical operating temperatures for low temperatures cases are -28.9&deg;C to -17.8&deg;C (-20&deg;F to 0&deg;F).
+The entered value for this field must be less than 20&deg;C and lower than the Rated Ambient Temperature.
+The default value is 1.1&deg;C if the field is blank.

 #### Field: Latent Case Credit Curve Type